subwaymatch/lambdagrader-local/README.md

 - Build a frontend with drag & drop box for graders.
 - Enable encryption for hidden test cases.
 - Detect any modifications to test cases using a hash.
-- Add MOSS-like plagiarism detection using [copydetect](https://github.com/blingenf/copydetect).
+- ~~Add MOSS-like plagiarism detection using [copydetect](https://github.com/blingenf/copydetect).~~ copydetect is not as effective as MOSS - cancelled